 The Corporate Responsibility Report Working Group

 Each member of the Corporate Responsibility Report Working Group works directly with a member of the Public Policy and Responsibility Council to promote further integration of corporate responsibility into the business.
 Individual members have been chosen to be active advocates for corporate responsibility within their respective areas.
-In addition, the members of the working group, a diverse selection of employees from all divisions of the company, serve as content experts in their respective areas and work with the Office of Corporate Responsibility to help set goals and develop metrics that support and measure Merck’s overall corporate responsibility strategy and objectives.
+In addition, the members of the working group, a diverse selection of employees from all divisions of the company, serve as content experts in their respective areas and work closely with the Office of Corporate Responsibility to help set goals and develop metrics that support and measure our overall corporate responsibility strategy and objectives.

 Board Committee on Governance, Public Policy & Corporate Responsibility

 Six independent directors constitute our company’s Board Committee on Governance, Public Policy & Corporate Responsibility.
 Chaired by William B. Harrison, Jr., the committee is responsible for advising the company’s Board of Directors and management on company policies and practices that pertain to the company’s responsibilities as a global corporate citizen; its special obligations as a healthcare company whose products and services affect health and quality of life around the world; and its commitment to the highest standards of ethics and integrity in all its dealings.

 Additionally, the committee is responsible for taking a leadership role in shaping the corporate governance of the company, including the development of a set of corporate governance guidelines for Board approval.